A short haired woman pointing somewhere

 그 카페는 어디쪽 있어? (geu khapheneun eodijjok isseo?)

-Where is that cafe located at?
+Where is that cafe located?

 내가 어디까지 이야기를 했지? (naega eodikkaji iyagireul haettji?)